ACTOR

 Icon of person Sara Martins

-Sara Martins (born 19 August 1977) is a French actress.
+Sara Martins (born 19 August 1977) is a Portuguese-French actress.
 She is known in France for her roles on television and in film and theatre.
 She also appeared as Detective Sergeant Camille Bordey in the joint British-French crime comedy-drama Death in Paradise, filmed in Guadeloupe, a French overseas department.
 She left the show halfway through series 4 (January 2015).
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Sara Martins is the 6,844th most popular actor (down from 5,421st in 2019), the 421st most popular biography from Portugal (down from 362nd in 2019) and the 4th most popular Portuguese Actor.
+Her biography is available in 17 different languages on Wikipedia (up from 16 in 2024).
+Sara Martins is the 6,876th most popular actor (down from 5,420th in 2024), the 422nd most popular biography from Portugal (down from 362nd in 2019) and the 4th most popular Portuguese Actor.

 Memorability Metrics